We Can Always Catch You: Detecting Adversarial Patched Objects WITH or WITHOUT Signature: Discussion

-In general, the signature-independent method is relatively slow compared with the signature-based one.
-However, it is also totally acceptable in some non-critical cases.
+In general, the signature-independent method is relatively slower than the signature-based method, i.e., about 0.96s of YOLOv2 and 0.53s of YOLOv8 per image on average.
+The detailed time cost is analyzed in Table~\ref{tab: time cost sig-ind}.

+To further enhance detection efficiency, we also implemented engineering optimizations to improve the detection speed by employing the parallel computing.
+Table~\ref{tab: parallel time cost sig-ind} shows the average detection time and average steps for each model after applying parallel computing.
+Here, AEs represent adversarial examples, and BEs represent benign examples.

+Although it is relatively slower, it is also acceptable in some noncritical cases.
 We can limit the number of examples needed to be detected via sampling the input frames, especially when the signature-independent method is used to catch the unknown attack examples.
-Furthermore, the detection based on region growing can be implemented in parallel when we can equip more than one back-end object detectors.
 We can design an aggressive growing strategy to obtain multiple candidate regions simultaneously.

-Huang et al. \cite{huang2020UPC} propose a patch attack method named Universal Physical Camouflage Attack (UPC).
-It can fool object detectors to misidentify an object as a wrong category with multiple patches, such as detecting a person as a dog.
-Our method are not specially developed to defend the camouflage attack.
-However, our signature-independent method can be applied to detect the attack.
-In fact, as demonstrated in Figure~\ref{fig:upc_detected}, we can detect the patched camouflage example with the semantics inconsistency: the attack object is identified as a certain class locally but another one globally (\textit{a person locally but a dog globally}).

-It is illustrated that our idea can also be leveraged to counter other types of patch attacks.
-We believe this study actually provides a general methodology for detecting local perturbation attacks.
-For example, the adversarial patch targeting the image classification \cite{brown2017advpatch} can mislead the classifier to ignore the certain items (e.g., a banana) within the image, and report another class (e.g., a bowl).
-For detecting the attack, we can determine the seed region and growing directions according to the given class of interest (e.g., the \textit{Banana} class), and check whether there is such a semantics inconsistency: \textit{a banana locally but another globally}, as shown in Appendix~\ref{appendix:b}.
+Besides, combining the two methods to get a more comprehensive defense is also reasonable.
+This is one of our future works.